Introduction to Plenny Shake Active v3.1

 Plenny Shake Active is a nutritionally complete meal, rich in protein and fiber, with omega 3 and low in sugar.

-Thanks to its high protein content (35 grams per serving), it is ideal for anyone who likes to be active, exercise and maximize muscle protein synthesis.
-Let your muscles grow!
+Thanks to its high protein content (35 grams per serving), it's ideal for anyone who likes to be active, exercise, and maximize muscle protein synthesis.
+Let those muscles grow!

-A Plenny Shake Active meal provides you with all the macronutrients and micronutrients your body needs to function properly: proteins, carbohydrates, fats and the 26 essential vitamins and minerals.
+One Plenny Shake Active meal provides you with all the macronutrients and micronutrients your body needs to function properly: protein, carbohydrates, fats, and all 26 essential vitamins and minerals.

 Nutritional Breakdown